 Program Manager, Peace and Security Program, Network Movement for Justice and Development (NMJD)

 Agnes Sia Tamba is a 2006 graduate of the Human Rights Advocates Program.
-After leaving HRAP, Agnes returned to Sierra Leone to continue working at the Network Movement for Justice and Development (NMJD).
-Presently, Agnes is the Program Manager of the Peace and Security Program at NMJD.
+After leaving HRAP, Tamba returned to Sierra Leone to continue working at the Network Movement for Justice and Development (NMJD).
+Presently, Tamba is the Program Manager of the Peace and Security Program at NMJD.
 She works to address the root causes of conflict in the southern province of Sierra Leone.
-Agnes manages NMJD’s peace education program and helps communities claim their rights without resorting to violence.
+Tamba manages NMJD’s peace education program and helps communities claim their rights without resorting to violence.

 —Article composed by Allison Tamer, Program Assistant, June 2013